 Core modules are assessed using essays, as well as your final dissertation.
 Depending on the optional modules you choose, you may also be assessed using research reports, project work, presentations, literature and book reviews among other methods.
 If you select research methods modules, you’ll also be expected to engage with some data analysis in your essays.

-A bachelor degree with a 2:1 (Honours) in social science, humanities or related discipline.
+A bachelor degree (Hons) with a 2:1 or non-UK equivalent in social sciences, humanities or related discipline.

 English language requirements